zjrohrbach/markdown-wkshts/Honors-Agenda.md

 ---------

 1. Questions over HW and the HW quiz.
-2. Debrief the Air Rocket lab and work on [wri
+2. Debrief the Air Rocket lab and work on writeup
+3. Notes on Relative Velocity

 Homework